stephenh/stephenh.github.com/_posts/2018-06-20-skepticism-about-record-replay-tests.markdown

   Granted, "just re-record", but to me this is lots of noise in testing/code reviews/etc. that is not necessary.

+  (A colleague reminded me that LinkedIn's internal RTF tool has a fuzzy-match capability, where if your recorded request is "close enough" to what the new execution's request looks like, it will continue using the recorded response.
+I admittedly do not know the details, but we agree this seems scary, as the fuzziness might be important.
+Granted, perhaps you can whitelist it only specific/innoculous headers/something.)

 * Code reviews suck.

   When I see a record/replay PR go by, I have no indication of what the "world looks like X" test data is.